ManiAm/RAG-Search/README.md

 ## API Endpoints

-RAG-Talk exposes a set of RESTful API endpoints grouped into two categories:
+RAG-Search exposes a set of RESTful API endpoints grouped into two categories:

 - **LLM Endpoints**: For direct interaction with large language models.